The CPAP Hose: Unsung Link to Sleep Apnea Therapy

 - Pull on the hose too hard, creating weak spots at the connections.

-- Carelessly pack it for travel; if it’s bundled too tightly, pressure on bends in the hose can cause breaks.
+- Carelessly pack it for travel.
+If it’s bundled too tightly, pressure on bends in the hose can cause breaks.

-How to prevent tubing leaks
+How to prevent CPAP leaks

 - Keep the tubing out of reach of pets and children.
 Tuck it gently into a hard-to-reach space or close your bedroom door to unsupervised visitors.

 - If you use a lift, or drape the hose over a piece of furniture, try to avoid sharp edges and don’t hang the hose at the same bend.

 - Be gentle about adjusting it during sleep.

 - Wrap yours in a fabric cover.
 Insulated covers improve the performance of unheated tubing by preventing rainout.
 If you place a fabric cover on a heated hose, adjust humidity settings to ensure you don’t invite unnecessary condensation.